Electrical Calculator

 Cost Factors

-The biggest cost variables in an EV charger installation are: wire run distance (copper is expensive — each additional 10 feet of #6 AWG adds roughly $15-25 in materials), panel proximity (longer runs need larger wire for voltage drop), panel upgrade necessity (adds $1,500-$4,000), and conduit requirements (outdoor runs or runs through unfinished areas).
+The biggest cost variables in an EV charger installation are: wire run distance (copper is expensive, and each additional 10 feet of #6 AWG adds roughly $15-25 in materials), panel proximity (longer runs need larger wire for voltage drop), panel upgrade necessity (adds $1,500-$4,000), and conduit requirements (outdoor runs or runs through unfinished areas).
 A simple garage installation with a panel nearby can be as little as $500 in labor.
 A long outdoor run with a panel upgrade can exceed $5,000.

 Frequently Asked Questions